Coexistence & Electromagnetic Compatibility (CEMC)

 • Power Integrity and Signal Integrity

-• Sophisticated lab measurement verification of the models
+• Lab measurements for the verification of the models with high standards

 Research competencies